-Automating Incident Response Management: Technology Delivers Efficiency and Accuracy to Fortune 50 Health Insurer
+Automating Incident Management: Technology Delivers Efficiency and Accuracy

 They say no news is bad news, and what you don’t know can’t hurt you.
 These and other maxims are fine if you’re an ostrich with its head in the sand.
 For privacy-minded healthcare organizations, a better truism applies: Knowledge is power—especially when it comes to privacy incidents involving sensitive patient and member information.

 HIPAA compels covered entities and their business associates to consistently risk assess every incident in their organization.
-Beyond compliance, however, incident response information serves as a catalyst for action.
-The ability to track and analyze incident and response trends over time gives you insight for making impactful improvements.
-For example:
+Beyond compliance, however, incident management information serves as a catalyst for action.
+The ability to track and analyze incident trends over time gives you insight for making impactful improvements.

-- A greater volume of incidents shows that your employee training is working.
+- A greater volume of incidents may show that your employee training is working.
 Privacy training has a somewhat surprising benefit— more incident reporting.
 You may even see an increase in the number of incidents being reported, but a decrease in the number of reportable breaches.

 - Regular, real-time reporting lets you respond to problems from the start.
 Say you notice a month-over-month increase in incident volume.
 The privacy team can investigate the source of the increase—such as from a particular department or location—and mitigate the problem with timely reminders and training.

-Tracking and risk assessing incidents is essential to establishing an effective privacy program and to demonstrating compliance to OCR and other regulators.
+Tracking and risk assessing incidents is essential to establishing an effective incident management program and to demonstrating compliance to OCR and other regulators.
 Yet with data and systems sprawled across locations and departments, efficient, consistent incident response management is extremely difficult.

 Inconsistency leads to subjectivity which leads to the possibility of under- or over-reporting breaches.
 You may provide unnecessary notification or fail to notify where it is required.
 Either way, you risk regulatory action, diminished reputation, and potential harm to patients and members.

-Top health insurer speeds incident response and cuts costs: A case study
+Top health insurer speeds incident response management and cuts costs

 A Fortune 50 insurance company with millions of members faced many of the above challenges—a massive workload, an inefficient risk assessment process that included time spent researching laws and gathering documentation, and limited visibility into the volume and location of incidents across their organization.

-The company had several choices to address their needs: an in-house database, their existing GRC platform, or RADAR incident response management software.
-Only RADAR provided the functionality—including built-in HIPAA and state laws—that could meet all of the insurer’s immediate and long-term needs.
+The company had several choices to address their needs: an in-house database, their existing GRC platform, or RadarFirst incident management solution.
+Only Radar provided the functionality—including built-in HIPAA and state laws—that could meet all of the insurer’s immediate and long-term needs.